Odell Beckham Jr. Gay? New Rumors Kicked Up After Alleged Accusation From NFL Star’s Ex Zendaya

 — Jon Machota (@jonmachota) January 30, 2017

-But the announcement never came, and there were rumors that the atmosphere within teams and locker rooms was not yet conducive and audiences not ready to accept a gay player.
+But the announcement never came, and there were rumors that the atmosphere within teams and locker rooms were not yet conducive and audiences not ready to accept a gay player.

 Whatever the case with the most recent rumors around Zendaya — including whether the report of her Twitter comment actually happened or is just a manufactured rumor — Odell Beckham Jr. hasn’t responded to the most recent rumors that he is gay.